-The Impact: Floyd Mayweather has made $915 million in the last 10 years under his own company, Mayweather Productions.
+The Impact: Floyd bought his freedom for $750k and got out of his contract with Bob Arum.
+Mayweather has made $915 million in the last 10 years under his own company, Mayweather Productions.
 In his first PPV fight after leaving Top Rank, he made $8 million; his fight with Oscar de la Hoya earned him $25 million.
-Arum’s worst decision was certainly Mayweather’s best.
+Arum's worst decision was certainly Mayweather's best.
 Arum still wishes Mayweather well, hoping that his company rises enough to rival Top Rank (which has been around for 50 years and still promotes some of the best boxers in the ring today) to bring more attention and growth to the sport.

 7. Selling Instagram for $1 Billion

 Most of the mistakes we've discussed so far have been mistakes of omission rather than commission, but this one was a mistake on the part of the seller, not the buyer.
 The buyer fared very well, indeed.

 The Executives: Instagram founders Kevin Systrom and Mike Krieger sold the company to Mark Zuckerberg's Facebook in 2012.